DuyDan2706/calculateTip/README.md

 [![calculateTip  with CI | © 2021 duy đan]
-# welcome to Interior Design repository
+# welcome to calculateTip  repository

 ### you will find in this repo the follongwing stuff:
 * Use html, css and js to code calculateTip web.